Protecting Your eCommerce Business from Fraud: Best Practices

 2. Damage to reputation: When a customer’s personal information has been compromised through an eCommerce site, they are likely to lose confidence in that business.
 The success of a business depends on customer loyalty and trust; if those two things are broken, the business could suffer.

-3. Legal liabilities: If an eCommerce business is not able to deliver the ordered product to the customer, or if the customer’s personal information is compromised, eCommerce fraud can lead to legal liabilities.
-Not only is there the potential of financial loss, the business could be held liable for financial damages and legal costs.
+3. Legal liabilities: In an eCommerce business, if the customer’s personal information is compromised, then that can lead to legal liabilities, and the business could be held responsible for financial damages and legal costs.

 6. Compliance : Fraudulent eCommerce transactions may also lead to non-compliance with regulations, such as the Payment Card Industry Data Security Standard (PCI DSS) and the General Data Protection Regulation (GDPR), which may result in fines.